Grivna: Name

-The name of the contemporary currency of Ukraine, hryvnia, is derived from the ancient grivna.
+The name of the contemporary currency of Ukraine, hryvnia, is derived from the grivna.

 History

-Early period
+Early history

 As its etymology implies the word originally meant a necklace or a torque.
 The reason why it has taken the meaning of a unit of weight is unclear.
 The grivnas that have been found at various archaeological sites are not necklaces but bullions of precious metals, usually silver.
 The weight and the shape of grivnas were not uniform, but varied by region.
 The grivnas of Novgorod and Pskov were thin long round-edged or three-edged ingots, while Kievan grivnas have rather the shape of a prolonged rhombus.
 The material was either gold or silver, but silver was predominant.
 Originally the weight of a grivna was close to the Roman or Byzantine pound.
 The weight of the Kievan grivna was around 140-165 g.
-The Novgorod grivna had the weight 204 g and became the basis for monetary systems of Northeastern Rus' principalities and the emerging Grand Duchy of Moscow.
+The Novgorod grivna had the weight 204 g and became the basis for monetary systems in northeastern Rus', including the emerging Grand Duchy of Moscow.

-Along the "grivna of silver" there were the account "grivna of kuna".
-The latter originally signified a certain amount of marten furs (kuna is the word for marten in slavic languages).
-Since the 12th century the "grivna of kuna" became another unit of weight, but smaller, and signified as well a certain amount of silver coins: 2.5-gram nogata (from نقد naqd 'money; a coin') and rezan (1/2 dirham).
+Alongside the "grivna of silver" there was the "grivna of kuna".
+The latter originally signified a certain amount of marten furs (куна kuna was the word for "marten" in Church Slavonic).
+Since the 12th century, the "grivna of kuna" became another unit of weight, but smaller, and signified as well a certain amount of silver coins: 2.5-gram nogata (from نقد naqd 'money; a coin') and rezan (1/2 dirham).